ZoranStojsavljevic/Open_Source_UAV_Architecture/Pixhawk_Hardware_Architecture/README.md

 The data sheet of it is included in this directory: stm32f407ve.pdf

-There is other component called MPU-6000.
+There is other component called MPU-6000 (more general: MPU-60X0).

 The data sheet of it is included in this directory:
-MPU-60X0-Datasheet1.pdf
+MPU-6000-Datasheet1.pdf .

+MPU-6000-Register-Map1.pdf is also included in this directory.
+It is a MPU-6000 registers' guide (MPU-6000 registers' description).

 What is MPU-60X0?